coldsofttech/pyawsopstoolkit/readme/ADVANCE_SEARCH.md

   Returns a list of IAM
   roles using advanced search features supported by the specified arguments.
 For details on supported kwargs, please refer to the section below.
+- `search_users(self, condition: str = OR, include_details: bool = False, **kwargs) -> list[pyawsopstoolkit.models.IAMUser]`:
+  Returns a list of IAM users using advanced search features supported by the specified arguments.
+For details on supported kwargs, please refer to the section below.

 #### `search_roles` Supported Keyword Arguments